symeta/uploadfile-site-demo/README.md

   - 4. **Properties Tab**

-       - enable bucket website-bucket-shiyang's Static Web Hosting
+       - enable bucket website-bucket's Static Web Hosting
        <img width="1208" alt="Screenshot 2025-03-08 at 14 59 50" src="https://github.com/user-attachments/assets/d7a4ce4a-6b98-4b59-a496-a693e59a97a9" />

   - 5. create lambda using Python, the code per